 REVIEW:

 As a young lad, I grew up watching cartoons and reading comics and would spend my allowance on toys on primarily two characters: Spiderman and Batman.
 X-men anything was also part of my nerd addiction.
 The appeal to me for Spiderman was that although he somewhat super-powered ("somewhat" when compared to heroes like Superman), once the costume came off, Spiderman suffered the daily problems we all face.
-I liked Batman because he was both an ordinary human doing extraordinary things, and because of his somewhat tortured, living on the edge of right and wrong, persona.
+I liked Batman because he was both an ordinary human doing extraordinary things, and because of his somewhat tortured, living on the edge of right and wrong, persona."Batman: The Killing Joke (the deluxe edition and the one I read)", written by Alan Moore and illustrated by Brian Bolland, is probably the ultimate story about Batman and his arch-nemesis the Joker.
+Although nothing will ever make the Joker sympathetic (he's too vicious of a psychopath in his current iteration), this possible explanation of his origins (there are several of course) gives you some insight into how he came to be the way he is.
+In many ways, the line that separates Batman from the Joker is a razor-thin one, and this book show hints at just how precarious Batman's grip on his own reality is.

 I don't give spoilers, so I won't discuss the plot (but it's excellent), or the ending (which is probably my favorite in all of the Batman comics I've read).
 The comic book is not long, and it includes an additional Batman story both written and illustrated by Brian Bolland, and some additional sketches by Bolland.
 But it is a seminal work if you're a Batman fan, and well worth a read.